Seismic-Center-ASAR/Micro-Earthquake-Forecast-using-SAC/README.md

 Note that the STA/LTA ratio calculation is done using the classic_sta_lta function from ObsPy's signal module, which computes the classic short-term average / long-term average ratio for earthquake detection.
 The remaining time until the next possible event is calculated by comparing the current ratio value to a threshold that is set as three times the standard deviation above the mean of the ratio values.
 If the current ratio value is above this threshold, the remaining time is labeled as "Possible event".
 This code computes the PSD of the first trace in the SAC file, plots the PSD using a logarithmic frequency axis, and then estimates the remaining time until the next frequency variation above a threshold of 10 dB/Hz.
 If no frequency variation above the threshold is detected, the code prints a message indicating that no event was detected.

+Code usage

+In order to run this code you will need to import with pip : numpy obspy matplotlib.
+The code is written in Python 3.8.10, higher version should work also.
+You NEED TO RON BOTH FILES in order to make detection in real time sacsave.py that is the client who get the miniseed packs fromseedlink server and save them as .SAC and the sacforecast.py that make the analysis and estimate the remaining time.

 <img src="https://i.ibb.co/PgjGM3s/image.png">image</img>

 RO